SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MorphicAthens/MorphicAthens.md

 			yourself
 ```

-This presenter wraps a `AthensPresenter` as follows:
+This presenter wraps an `AthensPresenter` as follows:

 ```
 AthensExamplePresenter >> initializePresenters